Yaomister/web-design-club/session-0-visual-studio-code/content/README.md

 # Setup

+**Some of the things I make you download wont be needed for a while**

 ## Visual Studio Code

 For this club, we will be using Visual Studio Code to write and compile all of our code